 4. The cheapest way to visit most of the beaches in El Nido is by taking island hopping tours.
-Tours are categorized as Tour A, B, C, D in which islands, beaches, and coves are divided according to its proximity.
+Tours are categorized as Tour A, B, C, and D in which islands, beaches, and coves are divided according to their proximity.

 El Nido Islands and Beaches Day Trips and Tour Packages

-El Nido Tour A (Book Now) – Discover the clear waters of Miniloc Island, white sand beaches of Shimizu island and have lunch in one of the island stopovers.
+El Nido Tour A (Book Now) – Discover the clear waters of Miniloc Island, and the white sand beaches of Shimizu island and have lunch in one of the island stopovers.

 El Nido Tour B (Book Now) – Discover Snake Island, known for its unique sandbar in the middle of the sea!
 Swim and snorkel in beautiful Pinagbuyutan island, visit the Cudugnon Cave, and a delicious grilled lunch on the beach.